Adam Fischmer, Margaret Mary Health

 What is your communications high and low?

-We quickly worked with our senior management team to create daily video updates and got those out to everyone to stay up-to-date and know the hospital’s status.
-Normally, the marketing team only hears about things that need changed, but during the pandemic, we had team members come up to us randomly and tell us how much they appreciated all the communication they were receiving and that it was something they looked forward to each day.
+We quickly worked with our senior management team to create daily video updates.
+We got those out to everyone to stay up-to-date and know the hospital’s status.
+Normally, the marketing team only hears about things that need changed.
+But during the pandemic, we had team members come up to us randomly and tell us how much they appreciated all the communication they were receiving and that it was something they looked forward to each day.
 That was definitely something that made us all feel proud as a marketing team.

 What led you to work in the healthcare industry, and how has this career made an impact on you?